ariuna-systems/nether/examples/system/README.md

 # Secure Module-based SPA with Nether Framework

-A production-ready Single Page Application demonstrating secure dynamic component discovery and registration using the Nether framework.
+A Single Page Application demonstrating dynamic module discovery and registration using the Nether framework.

 ## Features